jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 the RC1 concept) stands for _Piŝta Karabeno je 6,5 Grendel_.

 ## Firearm design
-My intent is to create a weapon that is easy to operate in close quarters, well suited ranges up to 300 yards, and practical up to 500 yards.
-The barrel will be just long enough to avoid the red tape associated with a short-barreled rifle.
-This length also serves to keep the muzzle velocity high enough for practical medium-range use.
-If I put a muzzle brake on it, it'll be a short, single-chamber model to minimize the added weight and length.
+My intent is to create a weapon that is easy to operate in close quarters, very well suited for up to 300 yards, and still practical up to 500 yards.
+While many PDWs are especially good at close quarters and typical AR-15s are pretty good up to 300 yards, it seems to me that both are severely handicapped beyond that by low bullet energy and high aerodynamic drag.

+The barrel of the RC1 will be just long enough to avoid the red tape associated with a short-barreled rifle.
+This length also serves to keep the muzzle velocity and bullet energy high enough for practical medium-range use.
+If I put a muzzle brake on the barrel, it'll be a short, single-chamber model to minimize the added weight and length.

 The RC1 will have a very short, fixed-length buttstock.
-This would make it uncomfortable with the standard 33° grip angle, so its pistol grip will instead be nearly vertical.
+This would make it uncomfortable with the standard 33° grip angle, so its pistol grip will instead be nearly vertical, as is common in a PDW.
 This will place the wrist of the shooter's dominant hand in a neutral position, while the short length of pull will put the entire mass of the RC1 closer to the shooter's body where it is more easily supported.
-The gun is intended to be as lightweight as practical in order to further limit muscle fatigue, as even minor fatigue can affect the steadiness with which the shooter holds his sights on target.
+This gun will be as lightweight as practical, in order to further limit muscle fatigue, as even minor fatigue can affect the steadiness with which the shooter holds his sights on target.

 The RC1 will be based largely on the Alexander 6.5 Grendel Incursion, which is relatively light and fires the most effective general-purpose cartridge yet